sgodwincs/ordered-multimap-rs/README.md

 multiple values can be associated with a given key, but it also maintains insertion order across all keys and values.

+Nightly is required due to the use of the hashmap raw entry API.
+Due to the design of the multimap, the implementation is significantly simplified due to the power the raw entry APi gives.

 [Documentation](https://docs.rs/ordered-multimap/)

 # Performance